 You know springtime is in full flow when the clusters of bluebells start popping up in Tower Hamlet’s Cemetery Park.
 This nature reserve and historic cemetery park is a breeding ground for the blue mobs and it’s one of London’s finest spots to gallivant among them.

-Old Park Wood is a little way out of the city, but if you can make it, you’ll be blown away by the captivating sheathes of warming blue plants.
+Old Park Wood is a little way out of the city (albeit still technically in London!), but if you can make it, you’ll be blown away by the captivating sheathes of warming blue plants.
 Part of the National Trust, this nature reserve will have you feeling like you’re in the depths of a fairy tale the second you walk in and are grabbed by their enchanting glow.

 📍 Middlesex, Harefield, Uxbridge UB9 6UX.

 17. Pear Wood Nature Reserve

 Another awe-inspiring nature reserve boasting a mean collection of bluebells, Pear Wood sits by Stanmore County Park.
 After a walk by the lake on a sunny day, who wouldn’t want some respite in the shade, coloured in by the multiple layers of blue?

 Where to see bluebells around London

 Though this spot may technically be in Kent, there’s no doubt that it should be an essential location for a daytrip at this time of year.
 As you meander through the historic Edwardian estate, you’ll be dumbstruck by the waves and waves and waves of blue, covering the land like an ocean; gifting you the unrivalled sight of Spring.

 19. Penn Wood